wobkenh/simplematcomponents/projects/simplemattable/README.md

 SimpleMatTable also allows you to enable adding, editing and deleting of elements in the table.
 It supports different form fields like number, text, date and select inputs.

+---
+**NOTE**

+As of the upgrade to Angular 11, SimpleMatTable versioning is aligned with angular versioning.

+---

 ## Table of contents

 - [Prerequisites](#prerequisites)